Medical expert of the article

 Is it possible to prevent diseases of the spine in its lumbar and lumbosacral regions?

-Probably, it is possible if you do not injure the spine, do not overload it, monitor your posture, keep a balance of physical activity (it is useful to do exercises in the morning, walk, swim, do yoga), do not gain extra pounds (that is, eat rationally).
+It is probably possible if you do not injure your spine, do not overload it, watch your posture, maintain a balance of physical activity (it is useful to do exercises in the morning, walk, swim, do yoga), and do not gain extra pounds (that is, eat a balanced diet).

-In the book “On the Benefits of Parts of the Body” by the Greek physician Galen (130-200 AD) there are the words: “Nature does not create anything without a purpose...
-Nature seeks to keep everything in motion and at the same time strives for the safety of its components.
-The spinal column shows how these two more or less opposite tendencies can be kept in balance.
+In the book "On the Usefulness of the Parts of the Body" by the Greek physician Galen (130-200 AD) there are the words: "Nature creates nothing without a purpose...
+Nature strives to keep everything in motion and at the same time strives for the safety of its components.
+The spinal column shows how these two more or less opposite tendencies can be maintained in equilibrium."

 Forecast

-The prognosis of lumbar dorsopathy depends both on its cause and on the success of treatment, which is usually symptomatic and lasts for years for many patients.
+The prognosis for lumbar dorsopathy depends on both its cause and the success of treatment, which is usually symptomatic and lasts for years for many patients.